 Our Bicycles, Ourselves

 We love to ride.
-The camaraderie of riding in a peloton, or the solo inspiration of riding and day dreaming, keeps us on our bikes for hours.
+The camaraderie of riding in a peloton, or the solo inspiration of riding and daydreaming, keeps us on our bikes for hours.
 We adjust our diets to get leaner.
 We drink fluids loaded with carbohydrates.
-Even the clothes we wear are designed to highlight our slim bodies, while diminishing their wind resistance.
+Even the clothes we wear are designed to highlight our slim bodies while diminishing their wind resistance.

 Over time, our fanatical addiction to riding increases.
 We measure our output in every conceivable way.
 The bikes get more expensive.
 The materials get lighter.
-Sucked in to the vortex of staying in the saddle, updating our gear and becoming “real” cyclists, our other activities fall by the wayside.
+Sucked into the vortex of staying in the saddle, updating our gear, and becoming “real” cyclists, our other activities fall by the wayside.
 And therein lays the problem.

 The bones of our bodies build mass according to the amount of force applied to them.
 This law of bone physics, called Wolfe’s Law, comes into play for the cyclist on a rolling bike—for hours on end.
 Without the impact of walking or the vertical loads of weight training, the bones weaken.
 One study [of 27 older (average age 51) and 16 younger (average age 31) competitive cyclists, by Nichols] shows lowered bone mineral density in long-time cyclists, confirming this observation.

 And that’s not all.
 While riding the cyclist’s neck is extended, with a helmet increasing the weight.
 The head acts as a lever arm, straining the neck muscles.
 Add the force of road bumps, and the discs between the vertebral bodies of the cervical spine suffer repeated sudden loads.
 Want proof?
-Take a look at cyclists’ tense necks when they get off their superlight, super stiff carbon fiber body-abusing machines!
+Take a look at cyclists’ tense necks when they get off their superlight, super-stiff carbon fiber body-abusing machines!

 Finally, the knees.
 The bike is almost always kind to the knees, even the arthritic ones.
 It is hard to injure the knee on the bike unless you fall off.
-The tendonitis at the patella or the iliotibial band that we sometimes see is usually easily fixed with better bike fit.
+The tendonitis at the patella or the iliotibial band that we sometimes see is usually easily fixed with a better bike fit.

 So what is a cyclist to do?
 Crosstrain.
 CROSSTRAIN.
-Do weight training, PILATES, hiking and Yoga.
-There is a whole list of fantastic opportunities to increase flexibility, strengthen other muscles and build bone mass—all key to a cyclist’s health.
+Do weight training, PILATES, hiking, and Yoga.
+There is a whole list of fantastic opportunities to increase flexibility, strengthen other muscles, and build bone mass—all key to a cyclist’s health.